What SNUG do and why

 Over recent years SNUG has:

 - Fundraised for and installed a playground, which opened in 2006.
-Before that, Clissold Park or Springfield Park had the nearest playgrounds, despite the high number of children in the area.
+Before that, and despite the high number of children in this area, Clissold Park or Springfield Park had the nearest playgrounds.
 Both are nearly two kilometres away.

 - Planted numerous new trees and hedges on the Common and tended these, with help from Tree Musketeers and local volunteers.
 SNUG has also tried to improve biodiversity in other ways too,